netgen-layouts/layouts-docs/cookbook/custom_parameter_types.rst

     Default implementation does not convert the value and simply returns it as is.

-``createValueFromInput``

-    This method is used if you wish to provide a couple of ways for your users to specify the value of a parameter when creating a block or a query.
-For example, this method can be used to allow the users to provide a date as a string as well as an instance of a ``DateTime`` class.
-By default, this method forwards the call to ``fromHash`` method, which means users can provide the value of the parameter in the format which is equal to the format stored in the database.

 ``isValueEmpty``

     This method is used to signal to the system when the value of the parameter